FalkDresden/eqalc/docs/manual.typ

   }]

 = About
-I created this package, because I thought it was very annoting to have to write down the equation in both math notation and code.
+I created this package, because I thought it was very annoying to have to write down the equation in both math notation and code.
 This package allows you to write down the equation in math notation and convert it to a function.